MINORITYmaN/matrix/bin/Readme.txt

 Matrix Screensaver

-The Matrix ScreenSaver is a small, fast and elegant Windows version of the green "Matrix" cypher-code seen in the films.
+The Matrix ScreenSaver is a small, fast and elegant Windows version of the green "Matrix" cipher-code seen in the films.

 Originally written by J Brown 2003.